opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 _The husband’s submissions_

 10     The husband admitted to being estranged from the child.
-However, he submitted that in _ZO v ZP and another appeal_ [2011] SGCA 25 at [12], the Court of Appeal reaffirmed its commitment to granting joint custodies as the norm rather than the exception.
+However, he submitted that in _ZO v ZP and another appeal_ <span class="citation">[2011] SGCA 25</span> at [12], the Court of Appeal reaffirmed its commitment to granting joint custodies as the norm rather than the exception.
 In that case, the court refused to grant a sole custody order to the wife.
 It held that joint parenting was in the best interest of the child and acrimony alone was no basis to grant a sole custody order.
 On that basis, the husband submitted that a joint custody order should be granted as it was in the best interests of the child to have both parents involved in her life.
 He would like to be involved in his daughter’s educational progress, her health issues and her likes and dislikes.
 However, ever since he left the matrimonial home in 2010, he had not received any information about the child.
 His requests for more information

 and to spend time with the child were rebuffed by the wife. [note: 8]